-Floors including Sub-floors Repair Category 1 Notes The flooring was found to be generally level and firm to the tread, with the exception of some loose creaking panels, which is considered to be cosmetic in nature.
+Floors including Sub-floors Repair Category Notes The flooring was found to be generally level and firm to the tread.
 It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.